-An Advanced Directive(s) is a legal document where a Member makes provisions for future health care decisions in the event, they are unable to make such decisions themselves.
+An Advance Directive(s) is a legal document through which a Member makes provisions for future health care decisions in the event, they are unable to make such decisions themselves.
 Participating Providers are required by law to provide information to Members about Advance Directives.
-MVP requires Participating Providers to adhere to all applicable laws and regulations, and requires information shared with Members and their treatment options be easily understood by the Member.
+MVP requires Participating Providers to adhere to all applicable laws and regulations, and requires that information shared with Members and their treatment options be easily understood by the Member.
 Participating Providers may not require Members to sign or waive an Advance Directive as a condition of care.
-Participating Providers must comply with all applicable law and regulation when an Advance Directive is given to a Participating Provider, by the Member.
+Participating Providers must comply with all applicable law and regulation when an Advance Directive is given to a Participating Provider by the Member.
 Such requirements include but may not be limited to:

-- The Participating Provider must include the Advanced Directive in the Member's medical record. - The Participating Provider must comply with the health care decisions made by an agent under the Advance Directive to the same extent as the provider would comply with the Member's decisions. - The Participating Provider must inform the health care agent, and transfer responsibility for the Member to another Participating Provider if the Member's health care decisions are contrary to the Participating Providers religious beliefs or moral convictions. - MVP Preferred Gold Members age 18 and older will require documentation in the medical record chart with a notation of the Advance Directive.
+- The Participating Provider must include the Advance Directive in the Member's medical record. - The Participating Provider must comply with the health care decisions made by an agent under the - · Advance Directive to the same extent as the provider would comply with the Member's decisions. - · The Participating Provider must inform the health care agent and transfer responsibility for the Member to another Participating Provider if the Member's health care decisions are contrary to the Participating Provider's religious beliefs or moral convictions. - MVP Medicare Advantage Members ages 18 years and older will require documentation in the medical record chart with a notation of the Advance Directive.